 Fix 2- This issue might also be caused due to your security settings as well.
 Here is how to fix it-

-- Go to apple logo > Open your System Preferences window and go to Security & Privacy.
+1→ Go to Apple logo > Open your System Preferences window and go to Security & Privacy.

-- Find the Disable Automatic Login option and make sure that it is disabled.
+2→ Find the Disable Automatic Login option and ensure it is disabled.

-- You should also disable the option that requires you to enter a password every time on startup, So you are waking up your mac.
-Uncheck tick, that’s it.
+3→ You should also disable the option that requires you to enter a password every time on startup, So you are waking up your Mac.
+Uncheck tick.
+That’s it.